 Noor E Karishma Shaik and Nandakishor Desai (Faculty of Engineering and Information Technology).

 The field of biosecurity and conservation dog training is rapidly growing, but it lacks a centralised resource for collecting, storing and supplying target odours for dog training.
-The UoM Detection Dog Projects aims to become the premier hub for the supply and validation of detection dog target odours.
+K9 Sensory Lab aims to become the premier hub for the supply and validation of detection dog target odours.

 Sonja Needs (Faculty of Science).

 Sign up for our newsletter to receive updates and reminders from the TRAM team